 In most judiciary organizations, procurement activities are one of several collateral duties by employees.
 These personnel have varying levels of procurement training and experience.
-Yet, the complexities involved in procurement are significant and increase regularly.
-Thus, procurement personnel should have as many opportunities as possible to receive targeted training in a broad variety of procurement subject areas.
+Yet, the complexities involved in procurement are significant and increase on a constant basis.
+Thus, it is imperative that procurement personnel have as many opportunities as possible to receive targeted training in a broad variety of procurement subject areas.
 Appointment as a contracting officer and the subsequent delegation of procurement authority is contingent upon completion of certain mandatory training, but personnel should be encouraged to seek training opportunities beyond what is mandatory.

-See: Appx.
-1K (Required Training by Certification Level (Contracting Officers Certification Program)).
+See also: Appx 1K Required Training by Certification Level (Contracting Officers Certification Program).